MileHacker Logo

 • Kanching Waterfalls (Rawang, Selangor): A multi-tiered waterfall nestled within a lush forest reserve.
 It is a refreshing experience with multiple accessible tiers for swimming and a short hike.

-• Tasik Biru (Kundang): A local favorite for its unique blue waters and peaceful atmosphere, holding great photo opportunities outside of the tourist crowds.
+• Tasik Biru (Kundang): A local favorite for its unique blue waters and peaceful atmosphere, holding great photo opportunities outside of the crowds of tourists.

 Urban & Cultural Surprises